 Airborne Transmission in "Superspreading Events"

-An early release paper published by the CDC, which looked at clusters of COVID-19 in Japan from January to April, noted many clusters were associated with "heavy breathing in close proximity, such as singing at karaoke parties, cheering at clubs, having conversations in bars, and exercising in gymnasiums."
+A paper published by the CDC, which looked at clusters of COVID-19 in Japan from January to April, noted many clusters were associated with "heavy breathing in close proximity, such as singing at karaoke parties, cheering at clubs, having conversations in bars, and exercising in gymnasiums."
 (You can read more about working out during COVID-19 here.)
 The size of the droplets in these scenarios is not clear, but those who signed the open letter believe airborne transmission is likely the case in superspreading events in general.

-Key Prevention Measures to Take From Here
+Key Prevention Measures to Take

 There are factors that help protect us from the spread of virus-containing respiratory droplets, though.
 For instance, airflow plays a part.
-The risk is highest in crowded indoor spaces with poor ventilation like some churches, restaurants, clubs, and gyms (note: you should still wear a mask outdoors if you're near others).
+As we've mentioned, the risk is highest in crowded indoor spaces with poor ventilation like some churches, restaurants, clubs, and gyms (note: you should still wear a mask outdoors if you're near others).
 As Dr. Liu told POPSUGAR, "I hope that people understand that the longer you are indoors with other people, even if they're wearing cloth masks or surgical mask, the higher the risk of transmission becomes."
 Air circulation, she said, disperses respiratory droplets more effectively.

 Let's be clear: this doesn't mean COVID-19 particles are just traveling through the air wherever you go.
 Bill Hanage, an epidemiologist at the Harvard T.H.
 Chan School of Public Health, clarified to The New York Times, "We have this notion that airborne transmission means droplets hanging in the air capable of infecting you many hours later, drifting down streets, through letter boxes and finding their way into homes everywhere."
 That, he said, is not the case.
 Instead, we should be wary of being in close range of people, especially indoors and especially when there is a lack of physical distancing happening in a crowded place.